adityam/filter/README.md

          cache=yes,
          ...]

-Sometimes you want to force a rerun of all filters, even when `cache=yes` is set.
+Sometimes you want to force the rerun of a filter, even if the content of the environment has not changed.
 This could be because the filters depend on an external script that might have changed.
-To force a rerun of all filters, enable the [mode](http://wiki.contextgarden.net/Modes) `force` either by adding `mode=force` to the compiler:
+To force a rerun of a filter use

-    context --mode=force filename

-or adding

-    \enablemode[force]

-somewhere near the top of your file.
+    \defineexternalfilter
+        [...]
+        [...
+         cache=force,
+         ...]

 Reading the input
 ----------------